-For that reason we selected a large number of query conversations and retrieved their nearest neighbors based on Jaccard similarity.
+For that reason, we selected a large number of query conversations and retrieved their nearest neighbors based on Jaccard similarity.
 To our pleasure, the model seemed indeed able to select relevant conversations and identify correctly the main subject of each one.

-A few indicative examples are following:
+A few indicative examples are the following: